 Computer storage devices and storage media are an essential part of a business computer system.
-They provide you with a place to save all your key files, documents and data.
-They come in many forms and choosing the right ones for your business requires careful consideration of how you work and what you want to store.
+They provide you with a place to save all your key files, documents and data

 Hard drives (also called hard disk drives or HDDs) are very common computer storage devices.
 They store data on a spinning magnetic disk and are fitted to virtually all computers as standard.

-Hard drives are reliable computer storage devices, can hold large amounts of data and allow files to be accessed quickly.
-They’re essential for the day-to-day storage of frequently-accessed files.
+Hard drives are reliable storage devices, can hold large amounts of data and allow files to be accessed quickly.
+They're essential for the day-to-day storage of frequently-accessed files.

 If your business has a network server, this will be fitted with a large, fast hard drive so you can store files centrally.
 It should be specifically designed to cope with the load from several users.